Authur-p/Hng_Stage2/README.md

 Before you begin, ensure you have met the following requirements:

-- Python 3.5 installed.
+- Python 3.5 and above installed.
-- Django 3.2 installed.
+- Django 3.2 and above installed.
+- djangorestframework 3.14.x installed

 ## Getting Started